 Filing bankruptcy at this point stops the lawsuit in its tracks.
 The automatic stay that comes, automatically(!), with the bankruptcy case forbids further action in that suit without express court permission.

-Assuming the debt doesn’t involve dishonesty or family support, any liability you have on the debt is discharged at the end of your bankruptcy case.
+Assuming the debt doesn’t involve dishonesty or family support (or several more, less likely things), any liability you have on the debt is discharged at the end of your bankruptcy case.
 End of story.